-Using each week as an opportunity to grow, Wu said, "I think sometimes the margins are quite thin.
-Some things are different, like I'm never going to hit it as far as DJ, but you can make up for it putting or hitting your irons a little bit closer.
-It's important to realize everyone has their own way of going about it."
+Approaching each week as a chance to grow, Wu reflected, "I think sometimes the margins are quite thin.
+Some things are different — like, I'm never going to hit it as far as DJ — but you can make up for it by putting better or hitting your irons a little closer.
+It's important to realize that everyone has their own way of going about it."

 0 Comments